 .California State Grange Center for Sustainable Agriculture

 The Grange Farm School offers programs for diverse populations including farmers, home gardeners, and youth.
-2014 programs include our residential Practicum Student Program, and short-term workshops.
+In the first years of operation, Grange Farm School will offer our residential Practicum Student Program, and short-term workshops.

-The core program, to be launched in 2016, will be an intensive 9 month residential farmer training that will prepare the whole farmer, including curriculum on agricultural production skills, industrial arts, marketing and business skills essential to a profitable farm.
+The core program, to be launched in 2015, will consist of three 3-month terms that will prepare the whole farmer, including curriculum on agricultural production skills, industrial arts, marketing and business skills essential to a profitable farm.

 Practicum Student Program

 The Grange Farm School will host its first Practicum Students in 2014.
-These work-study students will live on the Grange Farm at historic Ridgewood Ranch, learn about farming and contribute through hands-on service learning.
-Practicum Students receive room and board, and earn college credits.
-Established in 2013, this newly emerging school is in the early stages of building, offering students the experience of breaking ground on our new farm site.
+These work-study students will participate in the development of the Grange Farm at historic Ridgewood Ranch, while learning about sustainable, holistic, and integrated farming techniques.
+Practicum Students earn college credits through Mendocino College and have the option to live on site.

-Projects: In 2014 the work will include tending a vegetable test plot, about ½ acre in size, building a chicken coop, tending both layer and broiler chickens, building fences, installing irrigation systems, and more.
-Other significant tasks will be building projects to create the infrastructure for the school, including renovating the school house, building student facilities such as housing, outdoor kitchen, and student bath-house with graywater system.
-Through service-learning the Practicum Students will gain hands-on experience in both farming and industrial arts.
+Students will be operating a 2 acre plot with row crops for market, tending both layer and broiler chickens, building fences and infrastructure, installing irrigation systems, and more.
+Other significant tasks will include building the infrastructure for the school, including renovating the school house, building student facilities such as housing, outdoor kitchen, and student bath-house with greywater system.

 Expectations: Practicum students are expected to work an average of 25 hours per week on projects supporting the farm.
 Concurrent enrollment in Work Experience Education program with Mendocino College or a similar program is required.
 The Farm will cover registration costs at Mendocino College.
-Tuition is $300 per month, and many scholarships are available.
-Housing includes a shared house for kitchen, bath, library, and commons.
-Students individual sleeping space will be in tents surrounding the house.
-Food will include basic staples and farm goods.
+Tuition is $2,000 per 3-month term, and many scholarships are available.
+Students have the option to live on-site for $1,000 per 3-month term.
+Housing includes a shared kitchen, bath, library, and commons.
+Students are provided with individual sleeping space in wall tents on platforms surrounding the house.
+Food will include basic staples and farm goods for three meals per day.
 Cooking and cleaning chores will be shared.

 Morning Chores 7:00am - 8:00am